satux14/cuda/README.md

 # CUDA Programming
- - A collection of thread is a block
+ - A collection of threads is a block
  - A collection of blocks associated with a given kernel launch is a grid
  - GPU functions are called kernels
  - Kernels are launched with execution configuration (gpu_function<<1,2>>()) => <<<number of blocks in a grid, number of thread in each block>>>

    *someKernel<<<1, 1>>() is configured to run in a single thread block which has a single thread and will therefore run only once.</br>
    someKernel<<<1, 10>>() is configured to run in a single thread block which has 10 threads and will therefore run 10 times.</br>
    someKernel<<<10, 1>>() is configured to run in 10 thread blocks which each have a single thread and will therefore run 10 times.</br>
    someKernel<<<10, 10>>() is configured to run in 10 thread blocks which each have 10 threads and will therefore run 100 times.*</br>

 ## Variables: